iamrudhh/max-subdomain-lists/README.md

-Max Subdomain Lists — Bash Edition 🕵️‍♂️🔧
+Max Subdomain Lists — Bash Subdomain Enumeration Tool

-A small, focused Bash port of the original Python tool that generates common subdomains and builds URLs (https/http) for a target domain — with an optional probing mode that checks whether those URLs are live.
-Designed for bug bounty hunters, pentesters, and security enthusiasts who want a fast, simple utility without Python.
+Max Subdomain Lists is a lightweight Bash-based subdomain enumeration script that generates common subdomains for a given domain, builds corresponding URLs with both HTTP and HTTPS schemes, and optionally probes them using curl to check if they are live.

+This tool is designed for bug bounty hunters, penetration testers, and cybersecurity professionals who need a simple and fast way to perform subdomain discovery and URL validation without relying on heavy external dependencies.

-📦 Features
+Features

-Builds common subdomain hostnames (e.g. api.example.com, mail.example.com).
+🔹 Generate a predefined list of common subdomains for a target domain.

-Produces URLs for both https:// and http:// (https first).
+🔹 Build full URLs with both https:// and http://.

-Optional probing of URLs using curl (HEAD, fallback to GET).
+🔹 Optional probing mode using curl (HEAD with fallback to GET).

-Saves all output to subdomain_results.txt.

-Lightweight, single-file Bash script — easy to read and extend.
+🔹 Normalize user input by removing schemes and paths.

+🔹 Save all results to subdomain_results.txt for later use.

+🔹 Single file, lightweight Bash script — no Python or external tools required.

-⚙️ Requirements
+Requirements

-Bash 4+ (tested with Bash 4.x/5.x)
+Bash 4+

-curl — optional but required for the --check probing flag
+curl (only required if using the probing feature --check)

-📥 Installation
+Installation

-Clone your repo (or copy the script) and make it executable:
+Clone the repository and make the script executable:

 git clone https://github.com/iamrudhh/max-subdomain-lists.git
 cd max-subdomain-lists
 chmod +x subdomain_url_builder.sh

-🛠 Usage
+Usage
-# Basic: build hostnames & URLs only
+Basic enumeration (generate hostnames & URLs only):
 ./subdomain_url_builder.sh example.com

-# With probing (requires curl)
+With probing (check if URLs are live):
 ./subdomain_url_builder.sh example.com --check

 Arguments:

-<domain> → Target domain (e.g. example.com or https://example.com/path — the script normalizes it).
+<domain> → The target domain (e.g., example.com or https://example.com/path).

---check → Optional flag: probe the generated URLs to see if they respond.
+--check → Optional flag that probes each generated URL using curl.

-🔍 What the script does

-Normalize domain — strips scheme (http(s)://) and path, lowercases the host.

-Load subdomain list — uses the built-in SUBDOMAIN_RAW block (easy to extend).

-Build hostnames — joins each subdomain with the target domain.

-Build URLs — prepends https:// and http:// to each hostname (https first).

-Optional probing — curl -I (HEAD) with a short timeout (fallback to GET on 405) to detect live hosts.

-Save & print — prints results to console and saves everything to subdomain_results.txt.

-📂 Output

-All results are written to subdomain_results.txt in the current directory.

-Example console snippet:
+Example Output
 Target domain: example.com

 Hostnames: